How it works

-Boating Writers International organizes an annual writing contest to reward excellence in journalism in categories ranging from fishing to travel, boat tests to photography and videos.
-The contest draws hundreds of entries each year, and has been awarding up to $17,000 annually in cash prizes.
+BWI’s annual writing contest is judged by peers and rewards excellence in journalism in 15 categories from fishing to travel, photography to videos, and more.
+The contest draws hundreds of entries and awards $15,000 annually in cash prizes.

 The contest takes place between November and January each year, with categories that each award $500 for first place, $300 for second place, and $200 for third place.
 Those winners are announced at the Miami International Boat Show each February.